gardener/gardener-extension-provider-aws/docs/proposals/flexible-network-configuration.md

 ### What happens if LB subnets are not tagged?

 If no `publicSubnetID`/`internalSubnetID` are provided and no subnets are pre-tagged, the CCM/LBC will not find subnets for load balancers.
 NLB/CLB Services will fail to provision.
-The CCM service controller may be disabled entirely if no tagged subnets are discovered during infrastructure reconciliation.
-Using explicit IDs is recommended — Gardener handles all tagging automatically.
+The CCM service controller will be disabled entirely if no tagged subnets are discovered during infrastructure reconciliation.

+### Can I use pre-tagged subnets without specifying publicSubnetID/internalSubnetID?

+Yes.
+If your subnets already have **both** of the following tags, Gardener will discover them automatically during infrastructure reconciliation:

+1. The role tag: `kubernetes.io/role/elb=1` (for public) or `kubernetes.io/role/internal-elb=1` (for internal)
+2. The cluster tag: `kubernetes.io/cluster/<shoot-namespace>=shared` (or `owned`)

+Gardener discovers these subnets and includes them in the infrastructure status so the CCM and AWS Load Balancer Controller can use them.
+No explicit `publicSubnetID`/`internalSubnetID` is required in the zone config.

+However, using explicit IDs is recommended because:
+- Gardener handles all tagging automatically (including the cluster tag)
+- Ambiguity detection prevents multiple subnets per AZ from causing fragile CCM behavior
+- The configuration is declarative and visible in the shoot spec

 ### Does `nodesSecurityGroupID` replace Gardener's SG or add to it?